lbelzile/experimental-F21/content/content/03-content.markdown

 At the end of the session, students should be capable of

--   understand the trade-off between power and level
+-   understanding the trade-off between power and level of a test
+-   interpreting the conclusions of tests for main effects or contrasts
--   interpret parameter estimates for a one-way analysis of variance with different parametrizations (average, constrasts, sum-to-zero)
+-   interpreting parameter estimates for a one-way analysis of variance with different parametrizations (average, constrasts, sum-to-zero)
--   set up specific contrasts for custom tests
+-   setting up specific contrasts for custom tests

 ## Readings